 Food in Guatemala is generally good.
 Expect to eat a lot of rice beans and eggs though!

-I would budget at least $15 USD a day for activities if you want to do all of the hikes and fun tours to Tikal and Semuc Champe.
+I would budget at least \$15 USD a day for many things to do in Guatemala city. and also if you want to do all of the hikes and fun tours to Tikal and Semuc Champe.
 Somedays you will spend less of course, and some days more.

 Backpackers Budget – 250 Q ($32 USD)